adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   In contrast, there seems to be little hope that such a definition could be supported using a ``FieldType`` type family.

-* Supporting `Unboxed fields`_ with the type family approach would introduce extra complexity (we would need another type family to determine the ``RuntimeRep`` of the field).
+* Supporting `Unlifted fields`_ with the type family approach would introduce extra complexity (we would need another type family to determine the ``RuntimeRep`` of the field).
 It is relatively straightforward with functional dependencies.